highcharts/connectors-morningstar/docs/connectors/morningstar/screeners/find-similar-screener.md

 new investors or has high minimum requirements, this tool can help you find suitable alternatives using customizable filters.

-For more details, see [Morningstar's Screener API - Find Similar].

 This connector is designed to be interacted with using external buttons, that might filter data on the backend, provide pagination as well as sorting.